 All these craters have made its surface very similar to the lunar soil, and it is suggestive to walk on the lava soil, black and typically volcanic, where in some areas it also has fumaroles with the release of steam and other volcanic gases.

 How to spend a day discovering Etna

 In addition to being loved by geologists and scholars who have been studying it for years, Etnais a fundamental destination for those who spend their holidays in this area of Sicily(and beyond).
-The landscape, thanks to the variety of the climate, is rich and varied made of citrus groves and vineyards, chestnut trees and oaks and tends to become arid and cold near the craters.
+The landscape, thanks to the variety of the climate, is rich and varied made of citrus groves and vineyards, chestnuts and oaks and tends to become arid and cold near the craters.
 An environment rich in flora and fauna that is protected by the vast natural park of Etnaestablished in 1987.

 The volcano is a popular destination for those who love adventure, in fact it is possible to visit it thanks to the numerous trails that are open to all visitors.
 For example, “La Valle del Bove” is one of the volcanic depressions that can be visited on the eastern side; its walls are about 1000 meters high and are carved by deep canyons.
 Evocative is the “Grotta del Gelo“, a cavity within which a perennial glacier has formed.
 Also particular are the Alcantara Gorges, already mentioned, created by the erosion of the homonymous river.

 Trekking and hiking lovers, walking along the winding paths of the volcano, will discover the wonders that nature has created and creates over time.